CGvanDrunen/Portfolio_minor_ADS/README.md

 ### 8. Evaluation
+#### 8.1 Evaluation of models
 In order to properly be able to evaluate the performances of our models we need to define a number of errors with which to compare them with eachother.
 In week 12 my teammate Levy Duivenvoorden and I did a brief literature study in order to find a good way in which to measure each of the models performances.
 We found most of the documentation on the website of [Pytorch](https://pytorch.org/docs/stable/nn.html#loss-functions).
 This resulted in the following list of errors:

 - R2-score: Used to describe the linearity between the predicted value and the actual value [0-1]
 - RMSE (Root Mean Squared Error): describes the root of the mean squared error, most commonly used error function and is fairly sensitive to outliers and peaks in the data. [smaller = better]
 - MAPE (Mean Absolute Percentage Error): describes the average of the absolute percentual difference between the predicted value and the actual value. [smaller = better]
 - MAE (Mean Absolute Error): describes the average of the absolute difference between the predicted value and the actual value. [smaller = better]

+The testing of the models was not done by me however, thus will not be further discussed here.
+#### 8.2 Evaluation of team
+If I have to look back on the way in which I have worked together with my team I am quite confident in saying that I have contributed what I could to the team.
+Although my experience in Python coding was limited I did not give up and instead envy people like Levy, who is fond of programming.
+Eventhough programming is not necessarily something I would do for a living, this project has been most educational and interesting.
+It showed me how to use programming to solve real-life problems.
+If I have to review everyones contribution to the team effort on a scale of 0-100% I would give me and my teammates the following score:

+- Amin Mansouri: 8%

+- Jefry el Bhwash: 26%

+- Levy Duivenvoorden: 31%

+- Niels van Schaik: 15%

+- Me: 20%

 ### 9. Diagnostics of the Learning Process
 One of my prime objectives this minor was to gain more experience with programming in Python,